josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 To bypass the service worker, set `ngsw-bypass` as a request header, or as a query parameter.
 The value of the header or query parameter is ignored and can be empty or omitted.

-### Service worker requests when the server can't be reached
+### Service worker requests when the server cannot be reached

 The service worker processes all requests unless the [service worker is explicitly bypassed](#bypassing-the-service-worker).
 The service worker either returns a cached response or sends the request to the server, depending on the state and configuration of the cache.
 The service worker only caches responses to non-mutating requests, such as `GET` and `HEAD`.

-If the service worker receives an error from the server or it doesn't receive a response, it returns an error status that indicates the result of the call.
+If the service worker receives an error from the server or it does not receive a response, it returns an error status that indicates the result of the call.
-For example, if the service worker doesn't receive a response, it creates a [504 Gateway Timeout](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504) status to return.
+For example, if the service worker does not receive a response, it creates a [504 Gateway Timeout](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504) status to return.
 The `504` status in this example could be returned because the server is offline or the client is disconnected.

 ## Debugging the Angular service worker

-Occasionally, it might be necessary to examine the Angular service worker in a running state to investigate issues or whether it's operating as designed.
+Occasionally, it might be necessary to examine the Angular service worker in a running state to investigate issues or whether it is operating as designed.
 Browsers provide built-in tools for debugging service workers and the Angular service worker itself includes useful debugging features.

 ### Locating and analyzing debugging information